 Toronto's First Post Office is an authorized full-service dealer for Canada Post.
 All current definitive and commemorative stamps are available.
 We also offer special philatelic services, including a pictorial cancel, a reproduction of Toronto's first cancel (in red ink, as exclusively used by Toronto's first Postmaster James Scott Howard), and US postage for return mail.

-FYI: Toronto's First Post Office will be closed Sunday, September 6th and Monday, September 7th for the Labour Day holiday.
+FYI: Toronto's First Post Office will be closed May 22 and 23 for the Victoria Day weekend.

 MEET UP:Our next regular letter-writers' meet-up, Post-a-Letter at the P.O., will be Sunday, June 12, 1-4pm.
 Join us for some dedicated writing time!

 EVENT: #PaperFair returns for it's second year at Toronto's First Post Office!
 Join us June 16th, 7-9pm.
 Free admission!
 More details can be found on the Facebook event page.